Elevate your creative intelligence

 If you haven't yet, start with the introduction before reading this quickstart guide.

 Tonk apps plug into Tonk stores, which store data in a local-first way.
-This makes Tonk apps especially collaborative and interoperable.
+This makes applications especially collaborative and interoperable.
 It also means that they are private, performant, have offline support and reduce dependency on third parties.
-Tonk apps sidestep traditional database headaches such as caching, migrations and auth.
+Apps on Tonk sidestep traditional database headaches such as caching, migrations and auth.

 First, you'll need to install Tonk on your machine: